98iam/final/README.md

 ## Usage

 1. Access the admin interface at `http://localhost:8000/admin`
-2. Log in with your superuser credentials
+2. Log in with your credentials
 3. Start managing your inventory!

 ## Contributing